 And, of course, stories are fun.
 That’s important.
 Offering a certain camaraderie, new experiences and challenging our perspectives, reading expands our imaginations.
 No matter what genre we choose, the artful positioning of words on the page creates a certain kind of magic.
 I think everyone can use some magic in their lives.

 Look into these eyes and tell me you don’t see it!
 Look deeply, what do you notice?
 Regardless which set of eyes you choose, there is something present in these youthful creatures.
 It exists just as much in their mamas.
-You can see it in the US president who taught constitutional law for thirteen years.
 And, if you look, you can see it in the eyes of the homeless drug addict camped in the park across the street.

 What is this that you can see, which gives the gaze power, and the soul depth?
 Why, stories, of course!
 Every creature carries in its DNA the stories of those relations who came before.
 Many years ago, humans began to write some of these stories down.
 And do you know what?
 Fantasy was among the earliest genres to exist and to have importance.